gphanikumar/MM2090/lessons/Session14.md

 ## Introduction to python using jupyter notebook.

-Copy the *Session-14.ipynb* file from the moodle page to see what is covered in the class.
+Copy the jupyter notebook files linked on the index page to see what is covered in the class.
 Some description is already there in the notebook itself.
-You can edit this notebook from within the jupyter notebook of your machine to explore more.
+You can edit this notebook from within the jupyter notebook of your machine or on the cloud to explore more.

+Sometimes it may happen that your installation of sage does not have the module you need for your python code.
+Look up the help page on [importing](https://ask.sagemath.org/question/35457/importing-python-packages-into-sage-or-vice-versa/) packages into sage to extend its capability.

 ## Homework